Paul-Henri Spaak: Personal background and life

-Paul-Henri Spaak was born on 25 January 1899 in Schaerbeek, Belgium, to the distinguished Belgian family Spaak, of a branch that immigrated to Belgium in the 17th century, originally from Bohuslän in Sweden.
-His maternal grandfather, Paul Janson was an important member of the Liberal Party.
-His mother, Marie Janson was a socialist, and the first woman to enter the Belgian Senate, and his father, Paul Spaak was a poet and playwright.
-Other noted members of his family included his uncle, Paul-Emile Janson, who served as Prime Minister of Belgium from 1937 to 1938, and his niece, Catherine Spaak, a movie star.
+Paul-Henri Spaak was born on 25 January 1899 in Schaerbeek, Belgium into the prominent Spaak-Janson family.
+His maternal grandfather, Paul Janson, was an important member of the Liberal Party.
+His mother, Marie Janson, was a socialist, and the first woman to enter the Belgian Senate, and his father, Paul Spaak, was a poet and playwright.
+Other noted members of his family included his uncle, Paul-Émile Janson, who served as Prime Minister of Belgium from 1937 to 1938, and his niece, Catherine Spaak, a movie star, singer and television presenter.

-Paul-Henri Spaak and his wife Marguerite Malevez had two daughters: Antoinette Spaak, the first Belgian woman to lead a political party, the Democratic Front of Francophones, and a son, the diplomat Fernand Spaak.
-After the death of Marguerite in August 1964, he married Simone Dear in April 1965.
+Paul-Henri Spaak and his wife Marguerite Malevez were married in 1921 and had three children: diplomat Fernand Spaak (1923–1981), Marie Marguerite Spaak (1926–2000, later married British diplomat Michael Palliser), and Antoinette Spaak (1928–2020), the first Belgian woman to lead a political party, the Democratic Front of Francophones.
+In 1943 Malevez was arrested by the Gestapo as a member of a resistance movement and imprisoned for a few weeks in Saint-Gilles Prison in Brussels.
+After his wife's death on 14 August 1964, he married 56-year-old Antwerp-born divorcee and longtime friend Simonne Rikkers Hottlet Dear on 23 April 1965.
 His brother was the screenwriter Charles Spaak.
-One of his granddaughters is journalist and novelist Isabelle Spaak, one of his grandsons is the artist Anthony Palliser.
+One of his granddaughters is the journalist and novelist Isabelle Spaak, and one of his grandsons is the artist Anthony Palliser.

 During the 1940s, during his time in New York with the United Nations, he also had an affair with the American fashion designer Pauline Fairfax Potter (1908–1976).

-His son Fernand served in 1981 as Chief of Staff for Gaston Thorn, President of the European Commission, until he was murdered by his wife on 18 July 1981.
+His son Fernand served in 1981 as chief of staff for Gaston Thorn, president of the European Commission, until he became the victim of his wife's murder–suicide on 18 July 1981.

 Early life and education

-During World War I, Spaak attempted to join the Belgian Army but was captured by the Germans and spent the next two years in a German prisoner of war camp.
-At the end of the war, Spaak was released from captivity and entered the Université Libre de Bruxelles, where he studied law.
+During the German invasion of Belgium in 1914, Spaak attempted to join the Belgian Army but was captured and spent the next two years as a prisoner of war in Germany.
+At the end of the war, Spaak was released from captivity and entered the Free University of Brussels, where he studied law.
 During the same period, Spaak was also a tennis star, and played for the Belgian team in the 1922 Davis Cup.

-After receiving his law degree, Spaak practised law in Brussels, where he "excelled in defending Communists charged with conspiring against the security of the realm", and others including Fernando de Rosa, an anarchist Italian student who attempted to kill Crown Prince Umberto of Italy during a state visit by the prince to Brussels.
+After receiving his law degree, Spaak practised as a lawyer in Brussels, where he "excelled in defending Communists charged with conspiring against the security of the realm", and others including Fernando de Rosa, an anarchist Italian student who attempted to kill Crown Prince Umberto of Italy during a state visit by the prince to Brussels.